ONSdigital/eq-questionnaire-runner/README.md

 You should now see output indicating that files are being served from `localhost:3000`

-Now switch to the EQ-Questionnaire-Runner Repo
+Now switch to the eQ Questionnaire Runner Repo

-### On EQ-Questionnaire-Runner Repo
+### On eQ Questionnaire Runner Repo
-Checkout branch you want to test on, usually `master`
+Checkout branch you want to test on

 Edit your .development.env with following: